intronic/purescript-react-halo-basic-hooks-mui-examples/README.md

 ## Bundling Fonts / Assets

-To use assets locally (no CDN) they need to be included by the bundler, with possibly different strategies depending on option 1 or 2 above (see the `index.html` & `index-dev.html` files in `examples/basic/dist`).
+To include assets like fonts locally (not via 3rd party CDN) they need to be included by the bundler (see the `index.html` files in `examples/basic/dist`).